 In an article authored for Law360, Morgan Lewis partner Robert Hibbert and associate Ryan Michael Fournier cover several food and beverage policy trends to watch this year.
-A few areas that stand out include CBD products, online food delivery companies, and plant-based meats; state actions on food safety and animal welfare standards; and the rise in food safety plan violations.

 In a late November ruling, Judge Christina Snyder of the US District Court for the Central District of California denied a motion for a preliminary injunction filed by the North American Meat Institute (NAMI), which sought to enjoin enforcement of the California measure known as the Prevention of Cruelty to Farm Animals Act, or Proposition 12.
 N. Am.
 Meat Inst. v.
 Becerra et al., Dkt.
 No. 19-08569 (C.D.
 Cal.
 Oct.
 4, 2019).